Press Release: YIMBY Law Launches Housing Element Dashboard to Track Compliance and Housing Production

 San Francisco, CA— Today, YIMBY Law has announced plans to expand its pro-housing law enforcement across the country.
 The organization will hire two additional staff to support the expansion, including a Research Attorney and a Legal Associate.
 This expansion will allow cities and counties across the country to be held accountable for following state laws supported by and passed by YIMBYs.

-“We’re excited to expand our work to support more housing across the country,” said Jessamyn Garner, Communications Director at YIMBY Law.
+“We’re excited to expand our work to support more housing across the country,” said Jae Garner, Communications Director at YIMBY Law.
 “YIMBY Action chapters and other pro-housing groups have asked for legal support and we’re looking forward to being able to provide it.”

 Since its founding in 2019, YIMBY Law has enforced and facilitated the implementation of pro-housing laws in California.
 It has won over ten lawsuits and appeals, led the Campaign for Fair Housing Elements, and sent hundreds of warning letters to cities and counties that have violated state housing laws.
 In the first few weeks of 2024, YIMBY Law has filed two lawsuits against the City of Los Angeles for illegally delaying 100% affordable housing projects.